mruz/las/README.md

 las
 ===

-LAN Administration System - generate IPTABLES firewall from PHP
+Las is a LAN administration system for any kind of ISP (Internet Service Provider).
+It is an application written in PHP (Phalcon framework), whose main goal is to generate IPTABLES firewall from database for Linux based system.